The Difference Between A Brochure Website & A Lead Generation Website

 The leads you collect on your website probably aren’t ready to buy right away, so you have to nurture them with additional content.
 Educate and engage your list.
 You might send a five-part email sequence on a relevant topic, or segment your leads into groups based on the content they consume.

-Eventually you need a process to approach those leads for sales.
+Eventually, you need a process to approach these leads for sales.
 Set qualifications for a warm lead.
 For instance, you might decide that anyone who clicked a link to your product demonstration is warm.
-Once “warmed up,” that lead should receive a sales-focused automated email sequence or a personal message from a salesmen.
+Once “warmed up,” that lead should receive a sales-focused automated email sequence or a personal message from a salesperson.

 We know what you’re thinking: “This is a lot of work!”
 It seems laborious, but only to set up.
 Once you put your lead generating funnel in place, your only job is to create more magnetic content.
 The whole system scales seamlessly as you attract more users.

 Remember: A brochure is advertising.
 Nobody seeks advertising.
-If you want your website to play a role in your marketing strategy, it has to be customer-focused and ready to collect leads.
+If you want your website to play a role in your marketing strategy, it must be customer-focused, packed with value, and ready to collect and warm up leads, even while you’re sleeping.